Emancyphur/Roblox-Studio-Tutorials/README.md

 ---

-## Questions/Feedback
+## Questions / Feedback

-If you have questions or feedback related to this GitHub Repository, please let me know by either messaging me on the Roblox Developer Forum, posting a comment on one of my videos, creating a thread on this repository's "Discussions" tab, creating a pull request, or posting it in the feedback text channel of our community Discord server.
+If you have questions or feedback related to this GitHub Repository, please let me know by either creating a thread in this repository's "Discussions" section, posting a comment on one of my videos, messaging me on the Roblox Developer Forum, or posting it in the "youtube-main" forum of the "Emancyphur Community Server".